damieh1/damieh1.github.io/_pages/evaluation.md

 $$

 **Interpretation:**
-While Team 2 produced strong deliverables, a 40% reduction in team size and loss of topical and technical expertise reduced their final ranking.
+While the Team produced strong deliverables, a 40% reduction in team size and loss of topical and technical expertise reduced their final ranking.

 ---